e-clawson/bridgehouse-project/README.md

 # About

 # Dependencies
+frontend:
+    - react
+    - react-dom
+    - dotenv (to install, cd to front end and run the following command 'npm i dotenv')

 Backend:
-    - express (to install cd to backend and run 'npm i express' in the terminal)
+    - express - (to install cd to backend and run 'npm i express' in the terminal)
-    - cors (to install cd to backend and run 'npm i cors' in the terminal)
+    - cors - (to install cd to backend and run 'npm i cors' in the terminal)
-    - mongoose (to install cd to backend and run 'npm i mongoose' in the terminal)
+    - mongoose - (to install cd to backend and run 'npm i mongoose' in the terminal)
-    - dotenv (to install cd to backend and run 'npm i dotenv' in the terminal)
+    - dotenv - (to install cd to backend and run 'npm i dotenv' in the terminal)

 # How to Use